What makes a Christian business person stand out in the marketplace?

-Business is a Bachelor of Arts degree within the Business Department.
+Business is a Bachelor of Arts degree.
 It is offered as a major and as a minor.

-Your first-year courses introduce you to the different disciplines within business studies — like marketing, management, and accounting — before digging deeper into a variety of topics.
+Your first- and second-year courses introduce you to the different disciplines within business studies — like marketing, management, and accounting — before digging deeper into a variety of topics.
 You have the flexibility to design a program tailored to your specific interest while also getting a broad and balanced understanding of all business disciplines.

 In Redeemer’s business program, Prof. Susan Van Weelden, Prof. Laurie Busuttil and their colleagues are advancing the case method, an experiential learning approach for business students where students take on the role of managers in a variety of industries, organizations and scenarios.
 This case method provides a way for students to practice and gain confidence in their management skills.

 Senior students have the opportunity to apply their skills and knowledge in a local business where they have integrated exposure to all aspects of the organization under the supervision of experts in the field.

 works as a training director at Christian Labour Association of Canada leading a team that manages construction workforces development programs.

 The 2021-22 academic year brought the launch of the new School of Education and School of Business to Redeemer.